brandonv3138/brandonv3138/_posts/2018-12-14-Thirteen-Weekly-Reflection.md

 title: "Thirteen Weekly Reflection"
 date: 2018-12-14
 ---
 Currerently, I am still in progress in my flag project, it is the United Kingdom flag (known as the Union Jack).
-Here is the code of the flag
+Here is how I programmed the flag, it isn't done but it looks great to start off.
 (define size 300)
 (define width 600)
 (define height 300)